Autonomous vehicles: Boston’s approach

 We’ll only allow testing during good weather and daylight hours.
 Once a company reaches certain milestones, we may allow them to begin testing in other areas of Boston.

-The City is interested in exploring partnerships and shared research agendas in three areas:
+The City is interested in exploring partnerships and shared research agendas in four areas:

 - vehicle technology testing focused on Boston’s unique environment